Codename-METASYS/theory/README.md

 ### Hacking beyond the box

-Numerous writers ands philosopers have came up with the idea that we may live in a (computer-like) simulation or that the Universe we know is just one of many dimensions.
+Numerous writers and philosopers have came up with the idea that we may live in a (computer-like) simulation or that the Universe we know is just one of many dimensions.
 Although none of these theories (rule sets) were explicitly proven (established) yet, it may be possible that the Universe is not *the system*, but just a *subsystem* of something much bigger.

 Imagine you lived in a computer game.
 Would you be able to recognize if the fact that your world is a computer simulation is true?
 If you saw an object going through a wall (which still often happens in games), you would probably think that "this is not real".
 You would think that because you know how the "real world" works (the system/subsystem you actually live in) and that it is not possible for an object to just go through wall easily.
 But imagine you never saw the thing we call the "real world" and you always only lived inside the game, where objects often go through walls and nothing happens - you would think that it is pretty normal.